Skip to main content

 Presenter: Sandra Williams, Ph.D. – Q-Q Research Consultants, LLC

-Presenter: Laura A. Robinson (she/her/hers) – U.S. Trade and Development Agency
+Presenter: Laura A. Robinson – U.S. Trade and Development Agency

 Location: Grand Ballroom 8